 1. Eliminate Manual Processes

-a.
-Exporting to Excel, and then manually cobbling reports together, and formatting, week after week, month after month, is a tremendous waste of time with too much opportunity for human error.
-Find out who in your organization is exporting from QuickBooks to Excel – and why?
-Some folks just get used to the task and don’t think about how it could be done more effectively.
+We call it Excel Gymnastics.
+Exporting to Excel, and then manually cobbling reports together, week after week, month after month, is a tremendous waste of time with too much opportunity for human error.
+Find out who in your organization is exporting from QuickBooks to Excel – and why.
+There’s a better way.

 2. No Access to QuickBooks